Limits of combinatorial patchworking: Abstract

 \section{Abstract}

-The 121 real schemes, i.e., ambient isotopy classes, of smooth real plane algebraic curves of degree seven were classified by Viro (1984).
-By constructing one patchwork of the dilated triangle $7\cdot\Delta_2$ for each real scheme, we provide an explicit method for constructing polynomials realizing each real scheme.
-In particular, every real scheme of degree seven can be realized as a T-curve.
+It is shown that there are real plane algebraic curves of degree eight that cannot be realized as T-curves, i.e., via combinatorial patchworking.
+In fact, this holds for several real schemes (i.e., ambient isotopy types) with the maximal number of real components, called $M$-curves.
+On the other hand, each nonempty real scheme of lower degree, maximal or not, arises as a T-curve.
+By constructing one patchwork of the dilated triangle $d\cdot\Delta_2$ for each nonempty real scheme of degree $d\leq 7$, we provide an explicit method for constructing polynomials realizing these real schemes.
+This resolves a question of Itenberg and Viro (1996).